Nandliya/Number-Gussing-Game/README.md

 - **User Input Validation**: If the user inputs an invalid number, the game will inform them and prompt for another input.

 - **Replay Option**: After completing a round, users can choose to play again or exit the game.

+## Roadmap

+If you want to explore the detailed roadmap and plan for the future enhancements of this project, check out the roadmap for the Number Guessing Game here: [Number Guessing Game Roadmap](https://roadmap.sh/projects/number-guessing-game).

 ## Requirements